gryzism-bot/padlock_app/README.md

 install VS Code, git

-clone this repository with git installed: git clone https github com yada yada, an icon on the top right of code preview I think
+clone this repository with git installed: git clone https github com yada yada, a green <CODE> button on the top right of code preview I think

+or download zip and

-open directory with cloned repository with VS Code
+open directory with cloned or unzipped repository with VS Code

 install Flutter plugin in VS Code